ollbx/match-list.nvim/doc/03-match-groups.md

 The results produced by all _scanners_ are combined into a single _match item_.

-Note: if you need to match a single regular expression for a line, without it producing any output, you can just pass a single string for that line, instead of using a table.
+*Note*: if you need to match a single regular expression for a line, without it producing any output, you can just pass a single string for that line, instead of using a table.